Maximize Your Gorilla Trekking Experience: Best Time to Go in Uganda and Rwanda

-June is the start of the peak safari season in Uganda and Rwanda that extends into September, but June & July have the best weather for gorilla trekking in both countries.
-There will be little to no rainfall during that time, making the trek to find gorillas manageable for most travellers.
+June is the start of the peak safari season in Uganda and Rwanda that extends into September, but June & July have the best weather to go gorilla trekking in both countries.
+There will be little to no rainfall during that time, making the trek to find gorillas manageable for most travelers.
 As it’s peak season, gorilla trekking costs will be higher, and you’ll need to book permits well in advance.

 Being the first month after the rainy season, June still enjoys leafy landscapes, so it can be a great time to travel if you want to combine the gorilla adventure with game viewing and scenery photography.

-Suppose you have more time on your safari holiday.
-In that case, the dry season of July to October is the best time for combining a gorilla trekking adventure with big-game viewing or wildebeest migration in Masai Mara and Serengeti.
+If you happen to have more time to spare during your safari holiday, the dry season from July to October is highly recommended for combining an exhilarating gorilla trekking adventure with the breathtaking sights of big-game viewing or witnessing the wildebeest migration in Masai Mara and Serengeti.

 August can be a fantastic time for gorilla trekking in Uganda & Rwanda.
 Because it lies far late in the dry season, navigating the steep jungle slope is manageable.
 Adding a game drive to your all-inclusive safari holiday would be a great idea because animals are easier to spot in the game reserves.

 All of the region’s parks are at their best at this time.
-You can spend three favourable days in Uganda’s gorilla mountains and spare another four relaxing days viewing elephants, hippos, buffalos, lions and perhaps even elusive leopards in Queen Elizabeth National Park.
+You can spend three favorable days in Uganda’s gorilla mountains and spare another four relaxing days viewing elephants, hippos, buffalos, lions, and perhaps even elusive leopards in Queen Elizabeth National Park.
 The ability to do both activities when the weather is at its peak is a truly awe-inspiring experience.